LINCOLN, Neb. -- Ohio State didn't shoot particularly great from the field, but the Buckeyes didn't really need to.

-Point guard Benny Parker, who entered the game with eight total points in nine Big Ten games, had back-to-back layups, including one off a turnover, to give Nebraska 16-14 lead.
+Point guard Benny Parker, who entered the game with just eight points in nine Big Ten games, had back-to-back layups, including one off a turnover, to give Nebraska a 16-14 lead.

 Thomas, the Big Ten's leading scorer who started the game 0-of-5 from the field, answered by converting a three-point play.
 But Gallegos hit a 3-pointer to put Nebraska back ahead 19-17 with 6:08 remaining.

 Nebraska didn't score again until Rivers' tip-in with 1:38 remaining broke a 10-0 Ohio State run.
 The Buckeyes converted two three-point plays in that spurt, and LaQuinton Ross hit a 3-pointer at the shot-clock buzzer that gave Ohio State its biggest lead of the half, 30-19.

 After Rivers' basket, Thomas scored on a dunk off a turnover, then Shavon Shields tipped in a missed shot to account for the halftime score.